aheltonsjma/digital-strategy/05_Financial_Solvency.md

 # 5. Financial Solvency

 While technology touches all of our personal lives, it is also transforming business models.
-Museums and other cultural institutions often shoulder a great burden when the technological landscape changes and often limited resources, struggle to adapt.
-SJMA recognizes that our organization requires adequate financial resources to fulfill its mission and to implement new technologies in service of that mission.
+Museums and other cultural institutions often shoulder a great burden when the technological landscape changes and often with limited resources they struggle to adapt.
+SJMA recognizes that our organization requires adequate financial and personnel resources to implement new technologies in service of our mission.

 ### 5.1 Philanthropy